 The gym is currently being set up as a step-down area for inmates who had COVID-19 symptoms but that have now resolved.
 Per CDC recommendations, inmates will step down for 7 days in the gym, and then return to general population.

 The DOC has distributed barrier face covers for all DOC staff and all people incarcerated in our facilities.
 Instructions are being given for how to wear and maintain the masks.
 The expectation is for staff and incarcerated people to wear masks when out in public areas and not in their offices or cells.
-These masks are meant to be source control and to act as a “catcher’s mitt” to protect other people from particles that could be released from the mouth or nose of the person wearing the mask.
-They are not the same as an N95 respirator, which is designed to protect the person wearing it.

 Barrier masks are not a substitute for social distancing and proper hand washing, which remain the most important steps to take.
+Additionally, we follow CDC and MDH guidelines on when to use additional PPE, such as N95 masks, face shields, gowns, etc.

 Each facility has the ability to isolate and/or quarantine inmates, if necessary, when they exhibit symptoms.